rust-lang/rfcs/text/0000-feature-metadata.md

     `--allow-private-features` flag?
 Or how should a user opt in?
 -   Does it make sense to have separate `hidden` (not documented) and `public` (feature not allowed downstream) attribute?
 I think probably not
--   Should there be a way to deny deprecated features?
 -   The Cargo index may need a way to be aware of deprecated features, so it can properly report them during resolution.
 What would be needed here?